 Medical consultation and emergency services are offered by general physicians and professional nurses.
-These services are offered from 8:00am to 4:30pm, Monday to Friday.
-A clinical laboratory complements these services during regular working hours.
+A clinical laboratory complements these services during regular working hours, as well.

 Psychological services are also part of the services offered.
-This includes psychotherapy, crisis intervention, group therapy and consultation to other health departmental professionals.
+This includes psychotherapy, crisis intervention, group therapy, and consultation to external health professionals.
 Workshops on various mental health topics are also available.

-The Stress Management Center offers services to all the university community by previous appointment.
-This center specialized in teaching techniques for stress management which are music therapy, visualization and direct relaxation.
-The psychologist coordinates this service.
-The Center is a practice center for psychology students from the Psychology Department.
+The Stress Management Center offers services to the university community as a whole through appointments.
+This center specializes in teaching techniques for stress management which include: music therapy, visualization, and direct relaxation.
+The Psychology Department also collaborates with the department's psychologist in order to provide its students with hands-on experience.

-Through a Health Promotion and Prevention Program, individual and group orientations are offered covering various health topics.
-Some of the areas covered are: nutrition, sexual health, eating disorders, sexually transmitted diseases including AIDS, alcohol and other drug abuse prevention, counseling on addiction and other topics.
-Secondary prevention for chronic illness such as heart diseases, diabetes, and asthma, as well as other health related areas with emphasis in the promotion of healthy lifestyles and health maintenance are also part of the program.
+Through "Mano Amiga Colegial" (Health Promotion and Prevention Program), individual and group orientations are offered covering various health topics.
+Some of the areas covered are: nutrition, sexual health, eating disorders, sexually transmitted diseases, alcohol and other drug abuse prevention, counseling on addiction, among other topics.
+Secondary prevention for chronic illness such as heart diseases, diabetes, and asthma, as well as other health related areas with emphasis in the promotion of maintaining a healthy lifestyle.